Where are they now? Wolves’ final XI before the 2016 Fosun takeover

 — Tim Spiers (@TimSpiers) January 29, 2019

-Another prospect who has featured prominently for Wolves and been capped by England at Under-21 level, Hause remains on the books at the club but is currently is on loan at Aston Villa, who have an option to make the move permanent.
+Another prospect who has featured prominently for Wolves and been capped by England at Under-21 level, Hause made the move across the West Midlands in 2019 following Aston Villa’s promotion to the Premier League.

-One of only two players in this team who remain in Nuno’s starting XI, Doherty operated at left-back on that day against Sheffield Wednesday but is now considered one of the best attacking right wing-backs in the Premier League.
+Doherty operated at left-back on that day against Sheffield Wednesday but was briefly considered one of the best attacking right wing-backs in the Premier League.

-Alongside Doherty, the only other player to continue in Wolves’ starting XI today.
-However, while the former Liverpool man played in central midfield that day, he now captains the side as a defender in a back three.
+Coady is the only player to continue in Wolves’ starting XI today.
+But, while the former Liverpool man played in central midfield that day, he now captains the side as a defender in a back three.

 Coady’s transformation comes as no surprise to his former Liverpool team-mate Jack Robinson, who told us in 2018: “He has settled at Wolves and he has got that structure behind him now.

 “They know exactly what he does and what he brings to the team.
 He is a captain and a leader.
 He’s the talker of the team.
-He was always captain at every age group and England the same.”
+He always captained at every age group and England the same.”

 An academy graduate, Price featured sporadically in the first half of Wolves’ promotion season before leaving for the sunnier climes of MLS outfit Colorado Rapids.